soitchu/next-mariadb-messaging/README.md

 To run the production build on a specific port, pass `PORT` as en environment vairable:

 `PORT=3000 npm run start`

+Note: the default password of all the users is `qwerty1234`.

 # Description